 These Graphite V-Groove Inserts help to position the fiber in the fusion splicer.
 The fiber size is limited by the size of the channel in the insert; the compatible sizes are listed in the table to the right.

-These items are sold individually; two Graphite V-groove inserts, one for the left and one for the right side of the splicer assembly, must be purchased to operate your workstation.
+These items are sold individually; two Graphite V-groove inserts, one for the left and one for the right side of the splicer assembly; two VHG125 inserts are included with the system.
 Due to the alignment precision required, these inserts must be installed and aligned at the factory and are not user replaceable.
 If you require a different insert size for an existing system, please contact tech support to arrange the reconfiguration.

 There are two available fusion splicing filaments for the all-in-one workstation.
 The FTV7 tungsten filament is ideal for most splicing applications, while the ETV7 iridium filament is ideal for soft glass fibers.
 The omega-shaped filament is housed in an included mount and is easily replaced by the end user.
 The omega shape provides a uniform concentric heat source for fusing the fiber tips and for an optional post-fusion fire polishing step.
 Filament lifetimes will depend upon the particular splicing parameters used but are typically about 40 minutes.